 Saudi Arabia hasn't traditionally been known as a destination for international students, but that perception is starting to change.
 The Saudi state has invested heavily in university education over the last decade, and enrollment has increased significantly as a result.
-According to the Central Department of Statistics and Information, in 2013 the Kingdom was home to 25 public universities, enrolling a total of 1,165,091 students (about 1 million undergrads).
+In 2013 the Kingdom was home to 25 public universities, enrolling a total of 1,165,091 students (about 1 million undergrads).
 No matter where you end up, you'll have a lot of classmates"

 The number of universities has also grown, with new universities springing up through mergers or campus upgrades.
 Public universities, which operate under royal decree, are typically larger than private universities, and house most of the country's major academic research.
 Some are single-sex, while others offer co-ed enrollment and segregated classes.
 Private universities, which are overseen by the Ministry of Higher Education, tend to be smaller and more specialized.

 International students who want to enroll directly in a Saudi university should make sure to check deadlines before beginning the application process.
 Deadlines vary, though fall semester applications generally close in late spring (April or May).

 To apply, you'll need the same kind of materials you'd submit to a university in your home country: your most recent academic degree or transcript, letters of recommendation, test scores when applicable and a resume.
 Universities that offer instruction in English may require proof of English proficiency -- usually through TOEFL or IELTS test scores, though this requirement is typically waived for citizens of countries where English is the most widely spoken language.
 Although many universities do offer English instruction, Arabic is the main language of instruction throughout the country, so be aware of this when selecting courses.

 Direct exchange is often a good option for studying abroad, since it allows you to coordinate everything through your home institution, and helps ensure your studies will count for credit toward your major.